Switcher05/kubernetes-service-discovery/supporting_scripts/README.md

 - You can add it to your path for eas if necessary.

 #Telepresence
-- We are able to dev on 1 or microservices locally by using telepresence
+- We are able to dev on 1 or more microservices locally by using telepresence

 ##NB!!!!!!!!!!
-- Telepresence does not automatically proxy pod IPs, therefore when you want a microservice to be able to reach the uaa you will need to include --also-proxy=<IP for UAA pod>
+- Telepresence does not automatically proxy pod IPs, therefore when you want a microservice to be able to reach the uaa you will need to include --also-proxy=<IP for UAA pod>.
+This is because by default telepresence is not going to be able to proxy the pod ip that the service discovery client (kubernetes) uses when the application is starting up and retrieving its public key.
+Likewise this problem would persist for all call that a microservice would try make that is to UAA.
 - The IP for a pod can be found using kubectl describe service <service name> - and look at "endpoint" property

 ##Example - Running microservice locally (either microservice or api-gateway)
-Pod IP and port for uaa is: 172.17.0.5:8081
+Pod IP for UAA is: 172.17.0.5

 Option 1:
-1. run command: telepresence --also-proxy=172.17.0.5:8081 --run java -jar "path to war file"
+1. run command: telepresence --also-proxy=172.17.0.5 --run java -jar "path to war file"

 Option 2:
-1. run command: telepresence --also-proxy=172.17.0.5:8081
+1. run command: telepresence --also-proxy=172.17.0.5
 2. Then run your application using your IDE or command line

 ## Create ingress to enable api-gateway frontend